Common Fractures Caused by Albuquerque Trucking Accidents

 - Pain and suffering – this is the main type of damages in any personal injury action which is intended to compensate a victim for the conscious pain and suffering, physical agony, and emotional distress of the injuries;

 - Medical bills – victims who have a broken bone will have significant medical bills, particularly when the patient is required to undergo an open reduction which is surgery using rods, plates, screws, pins, and other objects;

 - Lost wages – victims who lose time from work will be able to be compensated for their lost wages;

 - Lost earnings – when a victim of an Albuquerque trucking accident loses his or her job and must take a lower paying job due to the injuries sustained in the box truck wreck, victims will be entitled to compensation for the difference of the pre-accident and post-accident salaries;

 - Loss of services – victims seriously injured will not be able to participate in family activities or in activities with their spouse, including loss of relations, loss of assistance around the house, and loss of companionship; and

 - Many other damages.

 Broke a Bone in an Albuquerque Trucking Accident?
-Call the Caruso Law Offices, P.C.
+Call the NM Truck Accident Attorneys

-Victims who have suffered a broken bone as a result of the negligence of a truck driver or trucking company should the Caruso Law Offices, P.C. to learn how we can help protect their rights to compensation.
+Victims who have suffered a broken bone as a result of the negligence of a truck driver or trucking company should the NM Truck Accident Attorneys to learn how we can help protect their rights to compensation.
 Our experienced Albuquerque trucking accident attorneys can help protect your rights to compensation in a FREE consultation.
 Please call to schedule your free appointment by dialing (505) 883-5000.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.